moroshko/react-autosuggest/README.md

     // Autosuggest is a controlled component.
     // This means that you need to provide an input value
-    // and an onChange handler that updates this value (see below).
+    // and an onChange handler that updates this value (which receives
+    // the new `value` as a property on the second argument, see below).
     // Suggestions also need to be provided to the Autosuggest,
     // and they are initially empty because the Autosuggest is closed. this.state = {